Arhosseini77/SUM/README.md

 # Acknowledgment

-We would like to thank the authors and contributors of [VMamba](https://github.com/MzeroMiko/VMamba), [VM-UNet](https://github.com/JCruan519/VM-UNet), and [TranSalNet](https://github.com/LJOVO/TranSalNet) for their open-sourced code which significantly aided this project.
+We would like to thank the authors and contributors of [VMamba](https://github.com/MzeroMiko/VMamba), [VM-UNet](https://github.com/JCruan519/VM-UNet), and [TranSalNet](https://github.com/LJOVO/TranSalNet) for their open-sourced code, which significantly aided this project.
+Additionally, we extend our gratitude to [JacobLinCool](https://github.com/JacobLinCool) for his invaluable contributions in packaging the code, deployment, and developing the Gradio demo inference for the model.

 # Citation
 ```bibtex